Best npm Workspaces Alternatives 2026

 pnpm workspace isolation (default):

-→ Symlinks to packages/@myapp/ui (not copied)
+symlinks to packages/@myapp/ui (not copied)

-→ Phantom dependencies are an error (not silently allowed)
+phantom dependencies cause errors (not silently allowed)

 npm workspace (hoisted, no isolation):

-→ All packages share root node_modules
+all packages share root node_modules

-→ apps/web can accidentally import packages/ui's deps
+apps/web can accidentally import packages/ui's deps

-→ Phantom dependencies silently work (until they don't)
+phantom dependencies silently work until they don't

-→ This is why "works on my machine" happens in npm monorepos
+this is why "works on my machine" happens in npm monorepos

 npm Workspaces: Universal Baseline